-Ms. Racusin was a member of the orchestra and chamber music faculty at the Wintergreen Performing Arts Festival and Academy from 2013-2016.
+Ms. Racusin will spend her second summer performing in the Grand Teton Music Festival in 2018.
+Previously, she was a member of the orchestra and chamber music faculty at the Wintergreen Performing Arts Festival and Academy from 2013-2016.
 She was concertmaster of both the 2010 Ash Lawn Opera Festival and the 2008 National Orchestral Institute and has also appeared at the Aspen, Musicorda, and Three Bridges music festivals, among others.
-She looks forward to performing in the Grand Tetons Music Festival this coming summer.

 Ms. Racusin received her B.A. from Harvard University while studying with James Buswell at the New England Conservatory and her M.M. from the University of Maryland’s School of Music where she held a graduate assistantship under the tutelage of Elisabeth Adkins.